 Not having a succession plan will expose the company and its stakeholders to unnecessary risks, adding more confusion and chaos.
 Leaving critical roles vacant for an uncertain period may severely damage the business infrastructure.

-Alienating potential successors and promoting the wrong talent due to hasty decisions will only create a volatile work environment and a lack of motivation as many may perceive the action of training of their subordinates or outsiders over them for leadership as such.
+Alienating potential successors and promoting the wrong talent due to hasty decisions will only create a volatile work environment and a lack of motivation.
+Many may perceive the action of training their subordinates or outsiders over them for leadership as wrongful.
 A textbook example is that of P&G. It did not or was not able to promote a successor from within its ranks.
 Many experts and in-house veterans have claimed that choosing an outsider may have endangered the employees’ loyalty.

 According to the Work Institute’s 2019 Retention Report, 36% of employees quit within the first year of their work for various reasons.
 But according to a report by HR Drive, 75% of causes for employee turnover can be prevented.
 Employees want a growth opportunity in the company.
 If they don’t see the company investing in their professional development and career advancement, they may choose to leave their jobs.
 Consequently, the company may end up losing a high-performing employee.

-We agree it is difficult to foresee business challenges.
-But in the absence of a succession plan, it is difficult to survive an evolving business landscape.
+We agree it is challenging to foresee business challenges.
+But in the absence of a succession plan, it isn’t easy to survive an evolving business landscape.
 For example, It’s not prudent to announce someone’s retirement and not name a replacement.
 Microsoft was in a similar position when Steve Balmer abruptly announced his retirement in 2013, without naming a successor.
-With a plan, neither company’s structure exposes itself to such developments, nor does it reflect poorly on its fundamental responsibilities.
+With a plan, neither the company’s structure exposes itself to such developments nor reflects poorly on its fundamental responsibilities.

 A succession plan lays down the fundamentals for new hires by matching them with the existing pool.
 But what happens when the metrics to evaluate the hires are missing?
 We don’t blame them, but hiring managers do end up missing the red flags, taking missteps in the hiring process and hiring a bad fit.
 It leads to talent shortages and various other issues that exacerbate the problems.